hackclub/camp/cohort_4/playbook/activities.md

 ## "I have failed" activity

+This activity will:
+  - Enable people to acknowledge their failures because they know that the response they will be met with support, not judgment
+  - It gives everyone else an appropriate response when someone fails so they know what to do
 Demos will involve failing infront of the whole club.
 This activity is a good preface to get the hackers into a positive mindset about public failure.
 It is important to be supportive when someone fails publicly.

-1. Have everyone circle up
+1. Have everyone form a circle (including club leaders).
+2. Explain to the hackers the goal of this activity.
-2. Explain that everyone will be sharing something they failed at
+3. Explain that everyone will be sharing something they failed at
    - These should be things that they have not resolved yet
    - When they share it, they must shout it out in an overly dramatic way
-3. Start by having the club leaders saying something they failed at, then go through the circle
+4. Start by having the club leaders saying something they failed at, then go through the circle
    - Applaud and cheer when someone shares their failure